Visual-mov/Tevas-lang/doc/Tevas-reference.md

-# The Tex Programming Language Reference
+# The Tevas Programming Language Reference
 ## REPL
-The Tex REPL takes in Tex code one line at a time.
+The Tevas REPL takes in Tevas code one line at a time.
 It will print the evaluated value of any expression entered into it.
 For example:
 ```
 >> 2 + 2 = 4
 true